-- ➤ Job Family, depending on the nature of business (for example IT, Finance). - > Band which is linked to position requirements, range of responsibilities and professional experience.
+- ➤ Job Family, depending on the nature of business (for example IT, Finance). - ➤ Band or grades which are linked to position requirements, range of responsibilities and professional experience.

 The Bank's Band structure is set using a specific methodology, which evaluates each position based on 3 parameters: